7 Habits of Highly Effective Professors

 Graduate Students and Junior Faculty: A Training Partnership Opportunity

-Presenters: Erin Hagar, Cynthia Rice, and Whitney Brown, University of Maryland, Baltimore
+Presenters: Erin Hagar and Cynthia Rice, University of Maryland, Baltimore

 The University of Maryland, Baltimore piloted a six-week Educators in Training (EDiT) program for graduate students and junior faculty.
 A partnership between student-focused Campus Life Services and the faculty-focused Office of Academic Innovation, the program introduced a cohort of 40 participants to research-based teaching methods.
 Learn how any institution can replicate this model of training graduate students and junior faculty.